CASA of the Pikes Peak Region is an inclusive and accepting organization that is committed to serve fully all children and families in need.

 We offer a variety of programs and services designed to meet the special needs of vulnerable children.
 Among them are the: Dependency and Neglect Program; Domestic Relations Program; Supervised Exchange and Parenting Time Program (SEPT).

-CASA of the Pikes Peak Region serves approximately 900 children per year, but hundreds are still waiting for volunteer advocacy.
+CASA of the Pikes Peak Region serves approximately 1,700 children per year in all our programs, but hundreds are still waiting for volunteer advocacy.

 At a Glance: